An explicit rational structure for real semisimple Lie algebras: Adapted Chevalley bases

 Recall Definition~\ref{def:chevalleybasis}, Theorem~\ref{thm:chevalley} and Lemma~\ref{lemma:morris} of the introduction.
 Our goal is to prove the following refinement of Lemma~\ref{lemma:morris}.

-\begin{proposition} There is a Chevalley basis \(\mathcal{C} = \{x_\alpha, h_i: \alpha \in \Phi(\fr{g}, \fr{h}), 1 \leq i \leq l \}\) of \((\fr{g}, \fr{h})\) such that \begin{enumerate}[(i)] \item \(\tau(x_\alpha) = x_{\alpha^\tau} = x_{-\alpha}\) for each \(\alpha \in \Phi(\fr{g}, \fr{h})\), \item \(\sigma(x_\alpha) = \pm x_{\alpha^\sigma}\) for each \(\alpha \in \Phi(\fr{g}, \fr{h})\) and \(\sigma(x_\alpha) = + x_{\alpha^\sigma}\) for each \(\alpha \in \Phi_{\ima \R} \cup \Delta_1\). \end{enumerate} \end{proposition}
+\begin{Proposition} There is a Chevalley basis \(\mathcal{C} \!=\! \{x_\alpha, h_i\colon \!\alpha \in \Phi(\fr{g}, \fr{h}), 1 \leq i \leq l \}\) of \((\fr{g}, \fr{h})\) such that \begin{enumerate}[(i)] \item \(\tau(x_\alpha) = x_{\alpha^\tau} = x_{-\alpha}\) for each \(\alpha \in \Phi(\fr{g}, \fr{h})\), \item \(\sigma(x_\alpha) = \pm x_{\alpha^\sigma}\) for each \(\alpha \in \Phi(\fr{g}, \fr{h})\) and \(\sigma(x_\alpha) = + x_{\alpha^\sigma}\) for each \(\alpha \in \Phi_{\ima \R} \cup \Delta_1\). \end{enumerate} \end{Proposition}

-\begin{remark} A.\,Borel \cite{Borel:CliffordKlein}*{Lemma 3.5, p.\,116} has built on early work by F. Gantmacher \cite{Gantmacher:Canonical} to prove a lemma which at least assures that \(\sigma(x_\alpha) = \pm x_{\alpha^\sigma}\) for all \(\alpha \in \Phi(\fr{g},\fr{h})\).
-But Borel assumes a technical condition, namely that \(\theta\) leaves invariant an element in \(\fr{h}_\R\) which is regular in \(\fr{g}\).
-In Proposition 3.7, p.\,118 of the same reference he achieves this condition using previous joint work with G.\,D.\,Mostow \cite{Borel-Mostow:Automorphisms}*{Theorem 4.5}.
-But with this method he of necessity comes up with a \emph{maximally compact} \(\theta\)-stable Cartan subalgebra \(\fr{h}^0\) of \(\fr{g}^0\), which is one that has intersection with \(\fr{k}\) of maximal dimension.
-Since we will be interested in geometric applications such as symmetric spaces and the Iwasawa decomposition, we need to work with a \emph{maximally noncompact} \(\theta\)-stable Cartan subalgebra \(\fr{h}^0\) that has intersection with \(\fr{p}\) of maximal dimension.
-For these types of \(\theta\)-stable Cartan subalgebras, Borel's technical assumption definitely goes wrong. \end{remark}
+\begin{Remark} A.\,Borel \cite{Borel:CliffordKlein}*{Lemma 3.5, p.\,116} has built on early work by F. Gantmacher \cite{Gantmacher:Canonical} to prove a lemma which at least assures that \(\sigma(x_\alpha) = \pm x_{\alpha^\sigma}\) for all \(\alpha \in \Phi(\fr{g},\fr{h})\).
+But Borel's method only works for a \emph{maximally compact} \(\theta\)-stable Cartan subalgebra \(\fr{h}^0\) of \(\fr{g}^0\), which is one that has intersection with \(\fr{k}\) of maximal dimension.
+We have made the opposite choice of a \emph{maximally noncompact} \(\theta\)-stable Cartan subalgebra \(\fr{h}^0\) that has intersection with \(\fr{p}\) of maximal dimension. \end{Remark}